 - Help to improve patient health outcomes and the cost effectiveness of prescribed medicines.

 How do I start?

 1. You must be accredited to provide MURs - the PSNC website has more information about MUR accreditation.

-2. Download the Medicine Use Review SOP - it covers in detail how to carry out an MUR.
-(Updated June 2016)
+2. Download the relevant Medicines Use Review SOP which covers in detail how to carry out an MUR (updated August 2018)

 3. Talk to your local GPs:

 Tell them you intend to offer MURs.